tbensky/PhysicsLabs/README.md

 ## Lab 17: Exploring Planck's Constant using LEDs

-Finding Planck's constant using LEDs works.
-It is true that one can find Planck's contant using a few LEDs and a couple of voltmeters.
+Estimating Planck's constant using LEDs works: one can indeed estimate Planck's contant to within 5-10% using a few LEDs, battery, resistor, and a couple of voltmeters.
 Another technique uses a capacitor and RC discharge circuit.

 The key relationship in the theory, that leads to a curve fit, and Planck's constant is unproven though.
 The relationship is that the threhold voltage for LED emission is equal to the band-gap energy (divided by e).

 This lab is worth doing because the circuits to do the measurments can be built at home by the students, has several thought provoking issues, and ends up delivering a pretty good estimate for Planck's constant.

+We however, hold this lab as an "exploration," not a definitive source for finding Planck's constant.

 * Here is a [guide](https://github.com/tbensky/PhysicsLabs/blob/master/Labs/PlanckLED/planckled.pdf) to doing the experiment.